 Our Board of Directors has adopted the Sypris Solutions, Inc. Guidelines on Corporate Governance (the "Guidelines").
-The Guidelines provide a framework for the Company's corporate governance initiatives and cover topics including, but not limited to, Board and committee composition and operation, director compensation, related person transactions and risk management.
-The Nominating and Governance Committee is responsible for overseeing and reviewing the Guidelines on an annual basis, and reporting any recommended changes to the Board.
+The Guidelines provide a framework for the Company's corporate governance initiatives and cover topics including, but not limited to, Board and committee composition and operations, director compensation, related person transactions and risk management.
+The Nominating and Governance Committee is responsible for overseeing and reviewing the Guidelines on an annual basis and reporting any recommended changes to the Board.
 A copy of the Guidelines is available on the Company's website at www.sypris.com.

-During 2020, the Board held five regular meetings and four special meetings, the Audit and Finance Committee held four regular meetings and two special meetings, the Compensation Committee held four regular meetings and two special meetings, and the Nominating and Governance Committee held three meetings.
+During 2021, the Board held five regular meetings and one special meeting, the Audit and Finance Committee held four regular meetings and two special meetings, the Compensation Committee held four regular meetings and one special meeting, and the Nominating and Governance Committee held three meetings.
 All directors attended 100% of the Board meetings and meetings of the committees of which they are members.
-Although the Company does not have a formal policy regarding attendance by directors at the Company's annual meeting of stockholders, all directors attended the 2020 Annual Meeting.
+Although the Company does not have a policy regarding attendance by directors at the Company's annual meeting of stockholders, all non-employee directors attended the 2021 Annual Meeting by teleconference and Jeffrey T. Gill attended in person.